Proxymal/DynamicBuild/README.md

 # About
 DynamicBuild is a .NET Framework Library for Dynamic Compilation &amp; Code Generation.
 Library offers multiple ways for compilation and generation.
+WIP

 ### Compilation
 You can compile these languages: